Moments, Sums of Squares, and Tropicalization: Truncated pseudo-moment cones

 in the real vector space $\R[x_1,x_2,\ldots,x_n]_{2k}$ with the monomial basis and tropicalize its dual cone $\Sigma_{n,2k}^\vee \subset \R[x_1,x_2,\ldots,x_n]^*$ in the dual basis.
 This cone $\Sigma_{n,2k}^\vee$ consists of all linear functionals $\ell\in\R[x_1,x_2,\ldots,x_n]^*$ such that the Hankel matrix $\left(\ell(x^{\alpha+\beta})\right)_{|\alpha|, |\beta|\leq k}$ is positive semidefinite, see for instance \cite[Section 4.6]{SOCAG}.

-This Hankel matrix is a matrix filled with variables $y_\delta$, and so we can apply \cite[Theorem 4.4]{BRST} to conclude that the tropicalization is given by the tropicalizations of the $2\times 2$ minors of the Hankel matrix.
+This Hankel matrix is a matrix filled with variables $y_\delta$, the dual coordinates in $\R[x_1,x_2,\ldots,x_n]^*$ corresponding to the monomial $x^{\delta}$.
+So we can apply \cite[Theorem 4.4]{BRST} to conclude that the tropicalization is given by the tropicalizations of the $2\times 2$ minors of the Hankel matrix.
 The off-diagonal entries may be negative, but this does not affect the tropicalization which is defined by taking absolute values.
 These tropicalizations are linear inequalities of the form